harrispopgen/mammal_mutation_spectra/1_GenerateMutationSpectraUsingMutyper/readme.md

 ### Config files:
-The config files for each species contain the information used to run the mutyper pipeline as a job array on an SGE cluster enrivonment and contains paths to input files and species-specific parameters.
+The config files for each species contain the information used to run the mutyper pipeline as a job array on an SGE cluster environment and contains paths to input files and species-specific parameters.
 If you were to use the config, you would need to update all input paths to be specific to your system possibly modify them to account for how job arrays are set up on your server.
 The files are commented inside, but in summary:
 * `species`: species label
 * `interval_or_chr_or_all`: specifies whether input genomes are split into intervals (for non-chromosomal assemblies, chromosomes, or have all autosomes combined)
-* `prepend0`: TRUE/FALSE specifies if intervals have a pre-pended 0 (e.g. interval 01, 02, 03 etc)
+* `prepend0`: TRUE/FALSE specifies if intervals have a pre-pended 0 (e.g. interval 01, 02, 03 etc.)
 * `interval_count`: the number of intervals or chromosomes (e.g. 22 for human, 98 for fin whale, NA if all autosomes are combined, etc.).
 The config file will put the interval being worked on from the $SGE_TASK_ID in the job array (set up by wrapper scripts of pipeline)
 * `kmersize`: the size of kmer you want to generate.
 We generated 7mer spectra then subset them down to 1,3, and 5-mer.